Workers at Las Vegas hotel-casinos vote on whether to strike

 Continue Reading Below

-Members of the Culinary Union cast ballots in the first of two sessions expected to draw as many as 25,000 workers and show the collective power of the largest labor organization in Nevada.
+Ballots were cast in two sessions expected to draw as many as 25,000 members of the Culinary Union and show the collective power of the largest labor organization in Nevada.

 A majority yes vote would not immediately affect the casinos but would give union negotiators a huge bargaining chip by allowing them to call on a strike at any time starting June 1.